 |

 New for Winter 2025 term, Respondus Lockdown Browser and Respondus Monitor have been selected for exam security and monitoring in Canvas at the University of Alberta.
 These tools are currently available in addition to all the existing exam security applications currently in use.
 This article provides the basic details for enabling and using LockDown Browser and Monitor, along with links to vendor-provided documentation and training materials.
 Note that all of the general recommendations for Delivering Exams Remotely still apply, and we strongly encourage users to Register their Online Exams with eClass support to avoid any potential problems.
 If you use Respondus LockDown Browser, we strongly urge instructors to add a Respondus-enabled practice exam to your course to mitigate exam-day issues.
+In addition -- and especially for BYOD in-classexams--instructors must remind students to use the EduRoam (preferred) or UWS networks and not the Guest@UofA network as that is known to drop connections and can cause students to lose answers or submissions.
 Contents:

 Respondus will also provide training sessions for specific units or covering specific topics on-demand.
 Please contact IST support to arrange something for a group of instructors. | |